The year 1882 was in the midst of the Gilded Age, an era of prosperity from 1870 – to 1900. …

 1 cup each of sugar and water

 1-½ cup fresh cranberries

-Combine ingredients in a medium saucepan over medium-high heat, and stir until sugar dissolves.
-Using a slotted spoon, carefully remove ½ cup cranberries and set aside (for garnish).
-Reduce heat and simmer until remaining cranberries start to burst, then remove from heat and allow mixture to cool before pouring through a mesh strainer into a glass container.
-Seal container and store simple syrup in the refrigerator for up to one week (combine it with sparkling water for a refreshing soda).
+Combine ingredients in a medium saucepan over medium-high heat, and stir until the sugar dissolves.
+Using a slotted spoon, carefully remove ½ cup of cranberries and set aside (for garnish).
+Reduce heat and simmer until the remaining cranberries start to burst.
+Next, remove from heat and allow the mixture to cool before pouring through a mesh strainer into a glass container.
+Seal the container and store the simple syrup in the refrigerator for up to one week (combine it with sparkling water for a refreshing soda).

 Ginger simple syrup

 Combine ingredients in a medium saucepan over medium-high heat, and stir until sugar dissolves.
 Reduce heat and simmer for 30 minutes.
 Allow mixture to cool before pouring through a mesh strainer into a glass container.
-Seal container and store simple syrup in the refrigerator for up to one week (combine it with lime juice and sparkling water for a refreshing soda).
+Seal the container and store the simple syrup in the refrigerator for up to one week.
+(Combine it with lime juice and sparkling water for a refreshing soda.)

 White chocolate-drizzled cranberries